-Marijuana plant anatomy
+Marijuana plant anatomy and life cycles

 The cannabis plant has several structures, many of which we can find on any ordinary flowering plant species.
 Cannabis grows on long skinny stems with its large, iconic fan leaves extending out from areas called nodes.